Skip to content

 Resume

-To resume, call haul() again with the same destination. pyhaul reads the checkpoint, sends a Range request with If-Range: <etag>, and appends from where it left off:
+To resume, call haul() again with the same destination. pyhaul reads the checkpoint and sends Range for the tail of the object.
+When the checkpoint holds a strong ETag, pyhaul also sends If-Range with that validator; weak or missing validators omit If-Range (byte-range preconditioning only applies to strong validators).
+It then appends from where it left off:

 # Just call haul() again — it resumes automatically